 The Learning Abroad Center provides a number of resources for you to explore and learn about international internship opportunities.
 We offer internship placements, but we do not place students in non-credit-bearing international internships.
 Utilizing our website and other resources will be necessary for you to find the best type of internship.
 Follow the steps below to begin your search:

-- View the Work, Intern, Volunteer Abroad First Step Module to learn about the types of internships and how to start your search process.
+- Read through the information on the WIV web pages to learn about the types of internships and how to start your search process.

 - Establish your goals for interning abroad.